MT4 Margin Level : Example of How to Calculate Leverage on MT4 Software Platform

 What's Difference Between the Maximum Leverage & the Leverage Used?

-If your online broker has assigned you 100:1 Maximum Leverage Option, but you only open a trade position of $10,000 then Used Leverage is:
+If your online broker has given you the choice of 100:1 Maximum Leverage, but you start a trade position of just $10,000, then the Leverage Used is:

 10:1

-Gold Margin accounts allows traders to control a big amounts of trading units using leverage using little of their own capital while borrowing the rest
+Gold Margin accounts let traders handle huge amounts of trading units by using borrowed money, so they only need a little of their own money.

-Amount of borrowing power your account gives you what is known as " gold leverage", & is generally denoted as a ratio - a ratio of 100:1 leverage means you as a trader can control resources worth 100 times your deposited amount.
+Amount of borrowing power your account gives you what is known as " gold leverage", & is generally denoted as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposited amount.